cityinohio2019/Lightweight_ATO_template/apps/cbp-pilot-apps/templates/ic_forms_pta.md

   </div>

   <div class="cell-full">
     f.
-Does this form collect Social Security number (SSN) or other element that is stand-alone Sensitive Personally Identifiable Information (SPII)? <i>Check all that apply.</i>
+Does this form collect Social Security Number (SSN) or other element that is stand-alone Sensitive Personally Identifiable Information (SPII)? <i>Check all that apply.</i>
   </div>
   <div class="cell-full">
     <ul>